Primary AuthorNina Evason,

 - Some Somali refugees may not have a comprehensive understanding of workplace health and safety systems.
 As such, they may not report work-related injuries/illnesses or hazards in the workplace if they do not recognise them as such.
 Furthermore, some may be fearful of the consequences of reporting.

-- Be aware that workplace hierarchies are not strongly defined in Somalia and there may not always be a great respect for top-down authority.
+- Be aware that workplace are not strongly defined in Somalia and there may not always be a great respect for top-down authority.
 Managers generally interact with their employees as peers.

 - Address all workplace-related problems discreetly to avoid embarrassing the person in question.

-- If doing business with a Somali in their country, it is generally advisable to explain how your offer could benefit Somalia, their clan or their personal situation.
-Somali expats are less likely to be persuaded by this.
+- If doing business with a Somali in their country, it is generally advisable to explain how your offer could benefit Somalia, their or their personal situation.
+Somali are less likely to be persuaded by this.